 If you like classic – yet adaptable – patterns with your sewing books, this one from The Maker’s Atelier is a great one to buy.

-So there you have it – my seven best sewing books with patterns.
+So there you have it – my seven best sewing books with patterns, and one for the men too.
 I love each of these books for different reasons, and happily recommend them all – though do be sure to check that they offer your sizing before you buy, so that you aren’t disappointed!